ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 <https://github.com/ESMValGroup/ESMValCore/blob/main/esmvalcore/config-developer.yml>`_.
 This configuration file describes the file system structure and CMOR tables for several key projects (CMIP6, CMIP5, obs4mips, OBS6, OBS) on several key machines (e.g.
-BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC, IPSL), and for native output data for some models (IPSL, ... see :ref:`configure_native_models`) .
+BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC), and for native output data for some models (IPSL, ... see :ref:`configure_native_models`) .
 CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set